EnterpriseDB/tpa/docs/src/efm.md

 ## EFM configuration

-TPAexec will generate `efm.nodes` and `efm.properties` with the appropriate instance-specific settings, with remaining settings set to the respective default values.
-TPAexec will also place an `efm.notification.sh` script which basically contains nothing by default and leaves it up to the user to fill it in however they want.
+TPA will generate `efm.nodes` and `efm.properties` with the appropriate instance-specific settings, with remaining settings set to the respective default values.
+TPA will also place an `efm.notification.sh` script which basically contains nothing by default and leaves it up to the user to fill it in however they want.